nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-Company Managers/Supervisors
+* Company Managers/Supervisors wants to keep track of all the tasks given to their subordinates
+* They need to assign tasks to their subordinates as well
+* Prefers typing commands instead of clicking buttons
+* Needs a local database to store all tasks

 **Value proposition**:

-Problem intending to solve : not being able to keep track of the task assigned and to aid in overseeing employees.
+* An application to show all the tasks assigned to the employees
+* Tasks should be assigned to the employees as well
+* Commands are typed using command lines
+* All tasks created are stored in the local database

 ### User stories